od-crypto/aerial/README.md

 ## Augmentation of the Dataset: crops and rotations.

-Next, the task can be solved in different ways: one can, for example, resize every image we have to a certain size and try to get a clear mask with the network immediately.
-But we choose a different solution: each image and its mask is being cropped into many rectangles, each having a characteristic size approximately such that a human being is still able to distinguish water from ground and forest on each crop.
+Next, the problem can be solved in various ways: one can, for example, resize every image we have to a certain size and try to get a clear mask with the network immediately.
+We proceed differently: each image and its mask is being cropped into many rectangles, each having a characteristic size approximately such that a human being is still able to distinguish water from ground and forest on each crop.
 Next, we feed these crops and their correct segmentation masks to the network to be trained and observe that the network is indeed able to learn.